Print

 5 from 1 review

-Chewy, spicy, and super flavorful low-FODMAP ‘Drunken’ Noodles.
+Chewy, spicy, and super flavorful low-FODMAP ‘Drunken’ Noodles in about 30 minutes.
 Packed with chicken for added protein.
 You will love this recipe!
 Gluten-free and Dairy-free.

 Ingredients